 To remove an input, click its name in the data pane, and then click Delete.

-The live view renders your interface for the current values of all interface inputs and local variables, displaying it exactly as it would appear in Tempo.
-As you configure your interface, the live view immediately updates the resulting interface.
-The interface displayed in the live view is interactive, meaning that you can test the dynamic behavior of its components.
-The current values of all interface inputs are displayed in the interface inputs pane, so you can see how the data changes as a result of testing an interaction in the live view.
+As you configure your interface, the interactive live view immediately updates, allowing you to test the dynamic behavior of its components.
+The current values of all rule inputs are displayed in the Rule Inputs pane, so you can see how the data changes as a result of an interaction in the live view.
+You can also simulate different scenarios using the Test button in the top right corner of the interface designer window.

 The value of a variable can be changed by interacting with the component in the live view that saves into that variable.
 However, you may wish to change the values of these variables outside of interactions with the live view.
 There are three ways to do this: